AthX Logo← Back to Blog

 Quick takeaway

-AthX season projections are full-season estimates of AthX fantasy points for MLB players under the same scoring rules that apply when games count.
-They combine recent performance, role and playing time, team context, and longer-term injury and availability history at a high level.
-They are not live play-by-play forecasts, not the same thing as share price, and not a copy of another website’s fantasy game.
-This article explains how to think about that system: what it is for, what generally goes into it, and how to use it responsibly alongside dynamic pricing and the marketplace.
+AthX season projections estimate full-season AthX fantasy points for MLB players.
+They use the same scoring rules as the regular season.
+Inputs include recent play, role and playing time, team context, and longer-run health—at a high level.
+They are not a play-by-play forecast.
+They are not the same number as share price.
+They are not a copy of another site’s fantasy game.
+This article explains what that number is for, what feeds it, and how to use it next to dynamic pricing and the marketplace.

 What a “season projection” is on AthX

-We do not publish projections to replace your judgment.
-Markets add demand, narrative, and short-term information that a season-long point estimate will never fully capture.
-Treat the projection as a starting coordinate on a map, not the destination.
+• We do not publish these to replace your judgment.
+Trading adds demand and news that a single season-long number cannot catch.
+Treat the projection as a starting point, not the finish line.

 What feeds the projection